 - Easy to Assemble: All the module interface has been modified with XH2.
 54 ports as to make it much easier and convenient to assemble the car and reduce the chances for errors.

-- Refined Tutorial in CD: HD rendering instructions on how to assemble the robot car from scratch and all the necessary programs and codes are included.
+- Refined Tutorial: HD rendering instructions on how to assemble the robot car from scratch and all the necessary programs and codes are included.

 - Upgraded Package Design: More minimalism design and make it a perfect gift for your kids and friends.
 Note：(Applicable Age : 12+)To use Elegoo starter kits requires basic electronic knowledge.
 If the user has no experience, it would be better to have someone lead and teach them while studying.